beheh/sulphur/README.md

 ### Fields

-Fields can be read simply by accessing the corresponding local variables (case-sensitive):
+Fields are key-value pairs and can be read simply by accessing the corresponding (case-sensitive) local variables:

 ```php
 echo $reference->Title;
 echo $reference->Game;
 ```

-### Subsections
+#### Subsections

 To access fields in a specific section you can use the `all` and `first` methods: